Blogs

 Consider the function and mood of the space.
 For example, warm white light (2700K-3000K) is ideal for living spaces and bedrooms, while cooler light (4000K-5000K) is better for task-oriented spaces such as kitchens, offices and workspaces.

-What is the best color temperature for the eyes?
+What is the best colour temperature for the eyes?

-Lights with warm color temperature are more suited as blue lights can cause straining of the eyes.
+Lights with warm colour temperatures are more suited as blue lights can cause straining of the eyes.

 e-green electrical logo image